oracle/docker-images/OracleDatabase/samples/starterset/README.md

         docker run --name starterset -p 1521:1521 example/starterset

-After the container is up and running, you can connect with the TEST user and query the table COOL_PEOPLE:
+After the container is up and running you can connect with the TEST user and query the table COOL_PEOPLE:

         sql test/test@//localhost:1521/ORCLPDB1